 Preparation of papers

-Please download the template from the website and use this to prepare your paper.
+Please download the template and use this to prepare your paper.
 Do not change the font style or size.
 Submit all manuscripts in single spacing without line numbers.
 DO NOT use Microsoft styles to apply formatting.
 Capital letters should be typed using the “Shift” or “Caps Lock” key.

 Please follow formats used since New Zealand Plant Protection 63 (2010).
 If possible, adhere to the following structure: Abstract not exceeding 180 words (obligatory); Introduction; Materials and Methods; Results; Discussion (or Results and Discussion); Acknowledgements; References.
 In some situations it may be more appropriate to present a combined “Results and Discussion” section or to include a “Conclusions” section, but this is not standard practice.
 Reviews may use other more appropriate major and sub-headings.